lingvvarm/light-notes/README.md

 ### Prerequisites

-Here's what you need to be able to run Shopping cart app:
+Here's what you need to be able to run Light notes app:

 - Node.js (version >= 20)
 - NPM packet manager